-The MMCD requires a contract administrator be in place throughout the course of a contract and the contract administrator may delegate some of his/her responsibilities to one or more inspectors.
+MMCD requires a contract administrator be in place throughout the course of a contract and the contract administrator may delegate some of their responsibilities to one or more inspectors.
 While an inspector may perform additional duties for the contract administrator, those are separate from the obligations imposed by the contract.
 This course focuses on those distinctions from the contractor's perspective.
 The course presents some examples of where an inspector can get into trouble through misunderstanding, missing deadlines or by exceeding limits of authority.
 The course concludes by offering some tips on how to become a more effective inspector.

 This is a one-day course, offered in-person or by webinar, running from 8:30 a.m. to 4:30 p.m.

 Note: Because inspectors have a subset of the responsibilities of contract administrators, there is significant content overlap with our Contract Administration course.

 Register for Course

 - How the contract sets up rights and obligations for all involved

 - How the contract administrator and the inspector receives their authority

 - Clarify the limits of the inspector's authority and responsibility as distinct from the contract administrator